Premier Hockey League: Impact and legacy

-At the time of launch, many in the Indian Hockey circles were delighted to have hockey glamorized with the intention of reviving the flagging sport.
+At the time of launch, many in the Indian hockey circles were delighted with the intention of reviving the flagging sport.
 Experts accused the Indian Hockey Federation of being too lethargic and bureaucratic in popularizing the sport.
-Hockey players of the likes of Sohail Abbas playing for an Indian city club excited a number of youngsters and drew them towards the game of Hockey.
-Critics argued that traditional hockey bastions such as Kodagu (Coorg), Jharkhand, Odisha and parts of Punjab were ignored and the organizers stated that in due course of time more teams would be included.
+Hockey players of the likes of Sohail Abbas excited a number of youngsters and drew them towards the game.
+Critics argued that traditional hockey bastions such as Kodagu, Jharkhand, Odisha and parts of Punjab were ignored and the organizers stated that in due course of time more teams would be included.

 PHL did gain some ground in popular culture.
 Famously, in a scene in the hit Bollywood movie, Chak De!
 India, a character could be spotted wearing a PHL fan jersey.
 The league also had a long-lasting impact on the sport of field hockey globally, and commercial leagues in other sports that followed PHL in India.
 In field hockey, the biggest shift was the move away from 2 halves of 35 minutes each to 4 quarters of 17.5 minutes each.
-This measure, originally pioneered by PHL as a means of quickening the pace of the game, as well as to increase TV advertising time, has survived to this day.
-PHL was the first sports league in India with a strong commercial focus, tapping into regional / franchise teams as a means to driving fan engagement.
-This served as a template for later sports leagues including the IPL.
+This measure, originally pioneered by PHL as quickening the pace of the game, has survived to this day.
+PHL's introduction of franchise teams This served as a template for later sports leagues including the IPL.

 However, after 4 successful seasons, the Premier Hockey League ceased to exist.
-It has now made way to another similar formatted tournament, the Hockey India League.
+It has made way to another similar formatted tournament, the Hockey India League.